WE2BS/openerp-openlib/docs/index.rst

 You can download OpenLib on its github page : http://github.com/WE2BS/openerp-openlib

 .. note ::
-    This document refers to version |version|
+    This document refers to version |release|

 -------------
 ORM Extension